lanl/ExactPack/README.md

 Installation
 ------------

-The repository may be cloned from the GitHub repository located at https://github.com/lanl/ExactPack, and installed using `pip install ./`.
+The repository may be cloned from the GitHub repository located at https://github.com/lanl/ExactPack, and installed using `pip install -r requirements.txt`.
 The following dependencies are required:

 ### Dependencies